 - 8.15 External examiners are appointed for a period of four years; this may be extended for one further year in very exceptional circumstances.
-An extension of appointment must be approved by the Dean for Taught Programmes or Associate Dean for Education Quality.
-A standard form, available online, is used for extensions: www.arcs.gmul.ac.uk/guality/external-examiners. - 8.16 The Academic Secretariat monitors the appointment of external examiners, and attempts to remind SEBs when a new appointment or extension is required.
+An extension of appointment must be approved by the Dean for Education or Head of Quality Assurance.
+A standard form, available online, is used for extensions: www.arcs.qmul.ac.uk/quality/external-examiners. - 8.16 The Academic Secretariat monitors the appointment of external examiners, and attempts to remind SEBs when a new appointment or extension is required.
 However, it is the responsibility of SEBs to manage this information; the Academic Secretariat holds records on all external examiners, and can answer queries on the terms of office of individual external examiners.